peregrine-cms/peregrinecms-com-peregrine-sling-auth-header/README.md

    the headers should never be returned by the proxy back to the end-user.
 Lastly, network-level ACLs should also be implemented to only allow traffic to Sling from the proxy.

-2. If the `HeaderAuthenticationHandler` detected an authenticated user, the Jackrabbit Oak Login chain is observed.
+2. The standard Jackrabbit Oak Login chain is observed and the module with the highest `JAAS ranking` is called first.
-   The module with the highest `JAAS ranking` is called first.
    In our case, this will be the `HeaderExternalLoginModule`.
    The `HeaderExternalLoginModule` is responsible for checking that the Credential object is a `HeaderCredentials` object.
    If it is, the login module sets a "Pre-Authentication Marker" on the shared state to signal down stream login modules that the user is already authenticated.
 If this is a new user, a user account is created in the repository using the